MPH/MSPH Applicants

 Head's up: If you don’t get accepted into to your first choice, we may contact you and request a personal statement customized to your second choice.

 Once your application is marked "complete" in SOPHAS (meaning nothing is missing from your application), it typically takes two weeks for your application to be verified by SOPHAS, after which time they will release your application to our office.
-SOPHAS will release your application to us without your test scores but we will not review your application until we have received your official test scores.
+SOPHAS will release your application to us without your test scores.
+We have a GRE optional policy.
+If you would like your GRE scores considered for admission, you must submit them with your application for admission.
+Scores sent after the submission of the SOPHAS application run the risk of not being included in the review process.

 Rollins will then review your file for completeness and forward it to your department for review.